pavelrevak/pystlink/README.md

 Code is under MIT license.

 In general, this program is allowed to use in commercial without any limitations, but if you make some changes or updates then will be nice to share it.
+Any damaged MCUs are on your risk.

-PYSTLINK is inspired by [OpenOCD](http://openocd.org/) and some info is from sniffed USB communication with [ST-LINK](http://www.st.com/web/en/catalog/tools/PF258168) program.
+PYSTLINK is inspired by [OpenOCD](http://openocd.org/), [STLINK](https://github.com/texane/stlink) and some info is from sniffed USB communication with [ST-LINK](http://www.st.com/web/en/catalog/tools/PF258168) program.

 ## TAGS
 ST-Link/V2, stlink, SWD, Python, STM32, debug, flash, USB